Expert Cat Care Advice

 Why Do Cats Chatter at Birds?
 The Fatal Bite Explained

-Why does your cat's jaw vibrate violently when they stare out the window at a squirrel?
-Discover the adrenaline-fueled frustration and the devastating, lethal 'kill bite' simulation that causes the bizarre feline chatter.
+Why does your cat's jaw vibrate when they stare out the window at a squirrel?
+Discover the predatory frustration and the 'kill bite' simulation that causes the strange feline chatter.

 KittyCorner Team